 Learn about NARUC's gender initiatives and the importance of gender equity in the energy sector through this video featuring Erin B. Hammel, Director, NARUC International Programs.

 As part of a whole-of-Government effort to advance women's economic empowerment globally, USAID and NARUC launched a two-year project, Advancing Women Leaders in Energy.
 Through this project, NARUC is supporting promising mid-career professionals in energy regulatory agencies of Europe and Eurasia to transform socio-cultural norms and policies within their organizations and build a more inclusive workforce.
 NARUC is also providing tailored training and mentorship to advance participants' careers as leaders of the region’s energy sector.

-Women in Energy Regulation Internship
+Women in Energy Regulation Internship Program

-Practical Guide on Women in Energy Regulation
+Practical Guide to Women in Energy Regulation

 Developed in collaboration with USAID’s Energy Division, the Practical Guide to Women in Energy Regulation introduces concepts on gender equality in energy regulation.
 The guide provides energy regulators with strategies to support gender equity and representation for women within the sector, and analyzes three pathways for gender inclusion in the energy regulatory sector: (1) the workforce, (2) regulatory policy, and (3) large infrastructure projects.